saurabhkumar261447/Weather-Forecast/README.md

 ```
-This is a project give decription of weather in different cities across india
+This is a project give decription of weather in different cities across india.
 ```

-## tech stack
+## Tech stack
 - Html
 - Css
 - javaScript